John Cracroft Wilson: Australia and New Zealand

 In 1853 his health broke down and he was ordered to convalesce in a cooler climate.
 He wanted to find a country suitable for the retirement of employees of the East India Company.
 Accordingly, he sailed to Australia on the Queen with his wife, daughter Emma, many servants, stock and exotic livestock.
 He did not like Australia, but met Alfred Cox, who was buying sheep for his next venture in the Canterbury region of New Zealand.
 Wilson decided to also go to Canterbury, and, after purchasing sheep and cattle in Sydney, took them to Lyttelton in the Akbar.
 After a disastrous journey where much of his stock died and 1,200 sheep had to be jettisoned, he arrived on 8 April 1854.
-His stock was transferred to the nearby Gollans Bay (the bay in Lyttelton Harbour beneath Evans Pass), where he lost more stock to tutu poisoning and southerlies.
+His stock was transferred to the nearby Gollans Bay (the bay in Lyttelton Harbour beneath Evans Pass), where he lost more stock to tutu poisoning and cold southerly winds.
 His party made its way over the Port Hills via the Bridle Path.
 He took up 108 ha of land on the other side of the Port Hills and named the farm Cashmere (now a suburb of Christchurch) after Kashmir in India.
 He leased three more runs further away from Christchurch which he named Broadlands, High Peaks, and Cracroft.
 The run at Cracroft, near Hinds, was at 20392 ha the second largest in Canterbury.
 At his Cashmere station, he built a house with 11 rooms and several farm buildings.
 Wilson left Lyttelton on 19 December 1844 on the Waterwitch for India, and the following year, his eldest son arrived to take over the management of the properties.

-His wife and daughter would follow him some time later, and they would not arrive in Moradabad before 1857.
-His daughter Emma met Logan Campbell on the journey; they married on 25 February 1858 at Meerut, NWP India; they lived in Europe then in Auckland, New Zealand.
+His wife and daughter followed him later, and did not arrive in Moradabad before 1857.
+His daughter Emma met John Logan Campbell on the journey; they married on 25 February 1858 at Meerut, NWP India; they lived in Europe then in Auckland, New Zealand.